MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/media-elements-in-adaptive-cards.md

 **LOB scenarios**

-The following data sources are supported primarily for the in-line media playback:

-* Video or audio files are directly uploaded to OneDrive or SharePoint and accessible within the tenant and Adaptive Cards plays the file through OnePlayer.
+Video or audio files are directly uploaded to OneDrive or SharePoint and accessible within the tenant and Adaptive Cards plays the file through OnePlayer.

 **Third party partner scenarios**